danielmkarlsson/SuperClean/README.md

 # SuperClean
-A shameless ripOff / fork of / homage to SuperClean.
+A shameless ripOff / fork of / homage to SuperDirt.

 ## Installation